Cutting through buggy adversarial example defenses: fixing 1 line of code breaks Sabre: Abstract

 \section{Abstract}

 \textsc{Sabre} is a defense to adversarial examples that was accepted at IEEE S\&P 2024.
 We first reveal significant flaws in the evaluation that point to clear signs of gradient masking.
 We then show the cause of this gradient masking: a bug in the original evaluation code.
 By fixing a single line of code in the original repository, we reduce \textsc{Sabre}'s robust accuracy to 0\%.
 In response to this, the authors modify the defense and introduce a new defense component not described in the original paper.
 But this fix contains a second bug; modifying one more line of code reduces robust accuracy to \emph{below} baseline levels.
 After we released the first version of our paper online, the authors introduced another change to the defense; by commenting out one line of code during attack we reduce the robust accuracy to 0\% again.
+Then, in response to this attack, the authors released another change to the code, reverting many changes and introducing new defense components---again; we break \emph{this} version of the code by adding a single minus sign to one of the attack hyperparmaeters.